 Following the surgery, the fistula might continue to drain for several weeks.

-How long it takes to recover from fistula treatment depends on the type of procedure a person underwent and how complex it was.
+The time it takes to recover from a fistula surgery depends on the type of procedure a person underwent and how complex it was.

 A person’s surgical team can give tailored advice about how best to recover.